Medically reviewed by:

 - Coordination problems

 - Vision problems

-People on this drug should not drive because their concentration will be off and their reflexes will not be as quick.
-Higher doses can lead to intense euphoria, but an individual on the drug may also experience mood swings, suddenly becoming hostile or unstable.
+People on clonazepam should not drive, because their concentration will be off rendering their reflexes slower.
+Higher doses can lead to intense euphoria, but these individuals may also experience mood swings, suddenly becoming hostile or unstable.